PERM LABOR CERTIFICATION GUIDE

 2. Prevailing Wage.

 A PW determination is valid for anywhere from 90 days to 1 year (validity periods of 90 days are the most common).
-The validity date is important since the employer must either filed the PERM application or being recruitment efforts within the validity period.
-If this is not done then a new PW must be requested, resulting in long setbacks.
+The validity date is important since the employer must either file the PERM application or being recruitment efforts within the validity period.
+If this is not done, then a new PW must be requested, resulting in long setbacks.

 Prior to filing the PERM application, the employer must conduct recruitment of U.S. workers for the job being offered.
 Recruitment can be burdensome and very time and process specific.
 A general overview of recruitment requirements are below: